2026 InPEx Workshop

 Each subgroup works in parallel for 120 minutes.

-1. Experimentation Large AI models for science (session 1/1)
+1. Experimenting Large AI models for science (session 1/1)

 1. GenAI and software engineering (session 1/2)